A

 Set Mask Stencil/Background and Set Mask Stencil/Background Negative options are also available to simultaneously: 1) Convert the current screen display into a Stencil, based on its light/dark areas, and then set that Stencil as the Mask. and 2) Also set the current screen as the Mask Background Image (the same as using the Set Mask Background Image option described above).
 The effect of these actions is to cause portions of the image to appear frozen and floating over the variable, changing, non-background areas of the screen.
 This can produce some very interesting results.
 The Set Mask Stencil Background choice will freeze the darker portions of the display, while the Negative version will freeze the lighter areas.

-NOTE: The Create Mask screen provides more flexible options for building a Mask based on the current screen display, as well as other images.
-It also makes it possible to save the resulting Masks permanently as Stencil Images.
+screen display, as well as other images.
+It also makes it possible to save

 Mask actions can be captured in Scripts, and later revised via the Script Control